Kapilbhaskar5060/yowsup/README.md

 ## Installation

-Install using setup.py to pull all Python dependencies, or pip:
+Install using setup.py to pull all Python dependencies or pip:

 ```
-pip install yowsup
+pip install rows up
 ```

 ### Linux

-You need to have installed Python headers (probably from python-dev package) and ncurses-dev, then run
+You need to have installed Python headers (probably from a python-dev package) and   curses-dev, then run
 ```
 python setup.py install
 ```